 Green Chile and Cheddar Cornbread

-- 1 cup flour
+- 1 cup all-purpose flour

 - 1 cup yellow cornmeal

-- ½ cup sugar
+- ½ cup granulated sugar

 - 1 tablespoon baking powder